arnabsen1729/VideoSteg/README.md

 2. In any normal video there is usually not much distinction between different frames.
 The pixel data remains the same almost.

 This is just a concept, not at all a practically useful too.
+Please feel free to contribute.